uu59/jebanni/README.md

 ## Thanks

-Jebanni is heavyly inspired by [Angelo](https://github.com/kenichi/angelo).
+Jebanni is heavily inspired by [Angelo](https://github.com/kenichi/angelo).

 If you looking for WebSocket stream server, try it!